ThomasEricB/Mpv.Net-HQ-Config/README.md

 This is my personal [mpv.net](https://github.com/stax76/mpv.net) config files and alongside some nice user scripts modified by Dexeonify.

-While mostly intended for medium and high end Windows PCs running at 144hz and high refresh rates, feel free to modify them as you wish.
+While mostly intended for medium and high end Windows PCs running at high refresh rates, feel free to modify them as you wish.

 ## Requirements